Fionoble/art-gen/ReadMe.md

 # Code Art!

-| This command isn't available yet. you can just clone this repo for now.
-To get started just run `npx run @fionoble/create-art-gen` and cd into the project.
+To get started just run `npx run @fionoble/art-gen` and cd into the project.

 Add your code in the `src/art.js` file!
 It helps to under stand the canvas element but not super necessary.
-You can use any of the helpers available in `@fionoble/art-gen-utils`.
+You can use any of the helpers available in `@fionoble/art-gen`.

 See docs here!